Whether Jakob may be made personally liable for receipt of the £750,000 which was paid to Offshoot Communication Limited.

 Issue

-• Issue is whether the doctrine can be used with respect to Offshoot Communication Limited that has been incorporated by Jakob.
+- Examines whether Jakob breached fiduciary duties and if the corporate veil can be lifted for Offshoot Communication Limited. that has been incorporated by Jakob.

 Issue is whether as a director, Jacob is a fiduciary of the company and whether he has breached this fiduciary duty.